gelerum/cut_and_go/README.md

 ```
 **Note**: `SITE_URL` and `ALLOWED_HOSTS` should be same

-Or you can export variables above
+Or you can export variables above manually

 ```bash
 export <VARIABLE_NAME>="<VALUE>"